tytydraco/yessleep/out/Every_graduation_day_my_friends_and_I_were_brutally_murdered_by_a_woman_in_a_black_suit.md

 Mom immediately called the doctor, convinced I was having a psychotic break.

-The doctor said there was nothing wrong with me and let me go to school.
+He said there was nothing wrong with me and let me go to school.

 Where I was murdered.